 - rank regression

 In addition to the methods above, filtering on Fold change and Difference are supported.

 An Open API to R is integrated and opens up for use of a wide range of other statistical methods.
-The program is shipped with a range of tests, examples include Limma and Mann Whitney.
+The program is shipped with a range of tests, examples include Limma, Mann Whitney, Kruskal Wallis and Welch.

 The inbuilt statistical framework (a general linear statistical model) supports the handling of eliminated factors, which means that you can remove batch effects, work with paired data or even more complex experimental set-ups.